“Helping others and reaching out to the poor and the hungry.”

 St. John's Food for the Poor Programs

 Our not-so-typical soup kitchen is the mainstay of our programs.
-Every weekday, 52 weeks a year, guests are welcomed into our spacious dining room by Fr.
+Every weekday, 52 weeks a year, guests are welcomed by Fr.
 John Madden and led to a round table in our spacious dining room with natural light streaming in from its expansive windows.
 Every meal hosts guests of all ages: the working poor, unemployed, seniors, homeless and families with children.